obsidiansystems/obelisk/lib/route/docs/introduction.md

 Add our new constructor as another pattern in the `case` expression for the frontend routes.
 For now add a type-hole on the right hand side of our new `case` expression and save the file.
-The `ob run` output should update and tell you the type of the expression that it is expecting:
+The `ob run` output will update and tell you the type of the expression that it is expecting:

 ```haskell
 fullRouteEncoder